Vitamin D and Immunity

 I was lucky enough to meet Dr Chatterjee star of Doctor in the House at the recent Applying Functional Medicine in Clinical Practice Module I

-Recent research discussed on tonight trust me I’m a doctor is showing the links between your microbiome – the types of bacteria, it’s diversity –
+Recent research discussed on tonight’s Trust Me I’m a Doctor shows the links between your microbiome – the types of bacteria, its diversity – the

 An American study has shown interesting results on the link with dietary salt, or sodium levels, and organ damage.
 We’re led to believe that salt